PROgress Equine began as a college project for student Lorna with advice coming from entrepreneurship, tech transfer and biotechnology experts at WIT

 Real market potential

-Lecturer and mentor at WIT Rachel O’Dowd said that it is fantastic to see how a student project can transform from an idea generated in the lecture hall into a genuine business that has real market potential.
+Lecturer and mentor at SETU Rachel O’Dowd said that it is fantastic to see how a student project can transform from an idea generated in the lecture hall into a genuine business that has real market potential.

-James O’Sullivan, Technology Transfer Manager, WIT explains that a critical aspect of any entrepreneurships business case will be their competitive advantage.
-“The Technology Transfer Office in WIT provides support to our students who have applied to the EI student entrepreneurship competition by reviewing the application and providing a detailed assessment of the potential to secure Intellectual Property such as patents, trademarks and copyright.
+James O’Sullivan, Technology Transfer Manager, SETU explains that a critical aspect of any entrepreneurships business case will be their competitive advantage.
+“The Technology Transfer Office in SETU provides support to our students who have applied to the EI student entrepreneurship competition by reviewing the application and providing a detailed assessment of the potential to secure Intellectual Property such as patents, trademarks and copyright.
 The TTO then engages with the students to work through how the intellectual property can be included in their application to strength their proposal.”

 Further down the line the students have the opportunity to apply for the Enterprise Ireland/WIT New Frontiers programme, based at WIT’s ArcLabs, a research and innovation hub on the institute’s West Campus.